Part of the Security audit

 Mistake 1.
 Only fixing visible links.
 Links in footers, sidebars, and embedded widgets also use target="_blank".
 Check the full HTML of each page, not just the main content area.

 Mistake 2.
 Using rel='noreferrer' alone.
-While noreferrer implies noopener in most browsers, setting noopener explicitly ensures compatibility with older browsers that may not make that connection.
+While noreferrer implies noopener in most browsers, setting noopener by hand ensures support with older browsers that may not make that link.

 Mistake 3.
-Forgetting dynamically generated links.
-If your site generates links with JavaScript (dynamic menus, search results, comment sections), those links also need rel="noopener".
+Missing JS-built links.
+If your site builds links with JavaScript (dynamic menus, search results, comment sections), those links also need rel="noopener".
 Check the rendered HTML, not just the source templates.

 How to verify the fix

 After making changes, run another SiteCurl scan.
 The count of unsafe target blank links should drop to zero.
-You can also verify manually: right-click an external link on your page, select 'Inspect,' and check that the anchor tag includes rel="noopener".
+You can also check manually: right-click an outside link on your page, select 'Inspect,' and check that the anchor tag includes rel="noopener".

 To check the entire page at once, open your browser console (F12) and run: document.querySelectorAll('a[target="_blank"]:not([rel*="noopener"])').
 This returns all links that still need the fix.